 That’s a 31 percent increase in price for VVS1 versus VS1.

-Here are some guidelines to help decide which is right for you.
+Here are some guidelines to help decide.

-You should choose a VS1 diamond if:
+Choose a VS1 diamond if:

 - The diamond is more than 1.5 carats, and you want to ensure inclusions aren’t visible